-This massive complex is home to several eateries, dishing up everything from hot pot to varied barbecued skewers to melt-in-the-mouth sashimi to huge crabs and more.
+This massive complex is home to several eateries, dishing up everything from hot pot and barbecued skewers to melt-in-the-mouth sashimi, huge crabs and more.

-There’s also an incredible deli where you can buy all kinds of imported goods, tasty snacks from a buffet, and fresh seafood or Kobe beef.
+There’s also an incredible deli where you can buy all kinds of imported goods, tasty snacks, fresh seafood and Kobe beef.

 AAD gets quite lively at night, so don’t come too late.
 If the restaurants are packed, grab a few snacks at the deli instead.
 There are many seating areas scattered around the market where you can sit back and enjoy your food.
 Also, don’t miss the sangria!
 It’s the best you’ll find in the city!